JustinePend/JustinePend.github.io/_pages/about.md

   - /about.html
 ---

-I'm a second-year Computer Science and Engineering (CSE) Major at UCLA (with a planned Conservation Biology Minor).
+I'm a second-year Computer Science and Engineering (CSE) Major and Conservation Biology Minor at UCLA.
 I'm interested in the intersection of environmental science and technology, and I have extensive experience in robotics, remote sensing, and microcontrollers.

 Most of my experience comes from projects within university research labs, as well as robotics and some personal projects.
 I'm always interested in trying something out of my comfort zone.